UNO-Data-Science-Club/titanic/.ipynb_checkpoints/README-checkpoint.md

 # titanic
-A test run of what are group can do with data.
+A test run of what are Jeremy can do with data.
 Started 1-23